List of Sword Art Online characters: Bercouli

 Bercouli is the founder of Rulid Village and the very first Integrity Knight.
 In Rulid Village legend, he was hailed as a hero, but left the village for some time.
 After he returned, he slew a dragon in a cave through the End Mountains with the Blue Rose Sword.
 Throughout his long life as an Integrity Knight, Bercouli served as a mentor to both Fanatio and Alice, becoming a surrogate father to the latter.
 When Eugeo first encounters him, Bercouli had sensed some familiarity with both Eugeo and his weapon, which ultimately led to his defeat.
 Sometime after Quinella's demise, Bercouli took up the responsibility to rebuild order after the Axiom Church fell.
-When Alice was captured by Vector/Gabriel, Bercouli fought Vector on one-on-one battle.
-However, Bercouli was wounded by Vector and died in the end but not before he killed Vector, giving Alice a chance to escape.
-Soon after his spirit move on to the afterlife.
+When Alice was captured by Vecta/Gabriel, Bercouli fought Vecta on one-on-one battle.
+However, he was wounded by Vecta and died in the end but not before he killed Vecta, giving Alice a chance to escape.
+Soon after, his spirit moved on to the afterlife.